department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

     title: Learn about the National Call to Service program
 ---

-If you are a Servicemember, Veteran, or dependent interested in education and training opportunities, you can apply for your Certificate of Eligibility (COE) or manage an existing benefit.
+If you're a Servicemember, Veteran, or family member interested in education and training opportunities, you can apply for your Certificate of Eligibility (COE).
+You can also manage your current benefits.

-__Begin Application__ to fill out Forms 22-1990, 22-1990E, 22-1990N, or 22-5490.
-__Manage Benefit__ to fill out Forms 22-1995, 22-5495.
+__Apply for benefits__ with:
+- Form 22-1990 (Application for Education Benefits)
+- Form 22-1990E (Application for a family member to use transferred benefits)
+- Form 22-5490 (Dependents Application for Education Benefits)
+- Form 22-1990N (Application for the National Call to Service program)

+__Manage benefits__ with:
+- Form 22-1995 (Request For Change of Program or Place of Training)
+- Form 22-5495 (Dependents' Request for Change of Program or Place of Training)

 <br>